RouEmpire/the-creative-media-note/pages/SEO.md

 	- Content is a sub-topic for ((663e509f-2656-4c3d-99e7-7d5c5076f870))
 	- ## BERT
 		- **BERT** is stand for (Bidirectional Encoders Representations for Transformers)
-		- It's an [[AI]] model that helps Google understand user's search query -
+		- It's an [[AI]] model that helps Google understand user's search query.
+Which is trained by a lot of words -
 	-
 - # Localization SEO